Keep Your Garage Doors In Shape

-Checking up on your garage door monthly is very important.
+Checking up on your garage door, monthly, is very important.
 Performing a few tests and keeping your door lubed could significantly increase the lifespan of your garage door.
-Follow along with these short tests and you might just safe a few bucks.
+Follow along with these short tests and you might just save a few bucks.

 Lubricating your garage door is very important when it comes to the lifespan of your door.
 If you want to significantly increase the lifespan of your door, buy a can of spray lube from a trusted garage door manufacturer and spray every single moving part of your door.
 This includes the spring, the hinges, and the rollers.
 Be especially careful when spraying the spring because it is a high tension part and can be very dangerous if incorrectly adjusted.